Am I Abusive? : 15 sign to know If You Are an Abusive Spouse

 In this article, we will be looking at signs of an abusive spouse.
-Moreso, we will answer common questions like “Am I emotionally abusive?” and “Am I verbally abusive?” to help people figure out how to make things right in their relationship.
+Moreso, we will answer common questions like “Am I emotionally abusive?”, “Am I an abusive partner?”
+“Am I verbally abusive?” to help people figure out how to make things right in their relationship.

 How to know if you are an abusive spouse

 It is important to note that it doesn’t boil down to the physical version when it comes to abuse, which many people know.
+What is considered abusive behavior?
 Abuse can occur verbally, psychologically, and mentally.
 Whatever the type of abuse that is experienced in a relationship, it tends to destroy it.

 The reason is that abuse reduces trust in a relationship, weakening the existing bond and connection between both partners.
 Therefore, if you notice things are no longer the same between you and your partner, it won’t be bad to find out if abuse exists in your relationship.